Why it is Awesome to be a Girl in Tech

 - (you seriously want me to clean up after you??? do I look like your Mum???)

-You might wonder: But...didn’t I say we are treated like princesses?
+You might wonder: But...didn’t you say we are treated like princesses?
 Yes I did, but when it comes to “serious bizness stuff” people still tend to turn to tall (bonus) white (bonus x2) males (jackpot!!!) for guidance and knowledge.
-It is a psychological trap that we need to get rid of.
+It is a hard-wired psychological trap that we need to get rid of.

 - › Balls.